 #6.
 Checking Road Conditions Is Critical When Driving In Iceland In January

-If you’re visiting Iceland in January, you’re likely to experience all that comes with midwinter in a cold country, and that includes snow on the roads.
+Iceland’s weather in January can be harsh.
+You’re likely to experience all that comes with midwinter in a cold country, and that includes snow on the roads.
 If you’re staying around Reykjavik you won’t need to worry, because the roads around the capital region are very well maintained.

 Many of the main tourist attractions are also almost always still accessible.
 No matter where you drive though it’s important to keep an eye on the road conditions as they’re constantly changing.
 Use common sense when deciding whether it’s safe to be out driving, and if you don’t have experience with driving in harsh winter conditions, be extra careful and err on the side of caution.